AbraXa5/kali-ansible-setup/README.md

 ### Inventory

-By default the playbook is set to run against all hosts defined in the `hosts.ini` file as per teh `ansible.cfg` file By default ansible connects to the host with the username the playbook is run as, if this user doesn;t exist on the host then it can be defined in the inventory files as `ansible_user`
+By default the playbook is set to run against all hosts defined in the `hosts.ini` file as per the `ansible.cfg` file By default ansible connects to the host with the username the playbook is run as, if this user doesn't exist on the host then it can be defined in the inventory files as `ansible_user`

 To add/ edit hosts, edit the inventory file, for example